nitrogl/strathbeamer/README.md

 + strathclyde.sty
 + strathclyde/

 to the base directory of your project.
-Enjoy!
+Remember to include the package just below `\documentclass`, like you can see in the sample .tex file.

+Further customisation is possible through few commands/rules.